|ROTHERHITHE & SOUTHWARK PARK

 A linear walk of 1¾ miles (Rotherhithe only) or 2½ miles with Southwark Park from Bermondsey to Canada Water tube stations (Jubilee line).
+Refreshments facilities are limited on the route but available at Surrey Quays shopping centre (end route).
+There is a small cafe in Southwark Park.

-From the station cross Jamaica
+From the station cross

 This goes past Cherry Garden Stairs & Pier, mentioned by Samuel Pepys.
 On the right are the remains of a 14thc manor built for Edward III with information panels.
 Opposite is the noted Angel Inn.

-Go right along Cathay Street.
+Go right along Cathay

 On the corner with Paradise Street is a former police station.

-Go left along Paradise Street
+Go left along Paradise

 The lone building at the end of Fulford Street to the left was the premises of Braithwaite & Dean, Lightermen.